pelagos-consulting/HIP_Course/README.md

 ## Format

 Each lesson is in the form of Jupyter notebooks which can be viewed on the student's machine with JupyterLab or with a web browser.
-All exercises may be performed on the command line using an SSH connection to a remote server.
+All exercises may be performed on the command line using an SSH connection to a remote server that has ROCM installed.

 ## Installation

+### AMD backend

-In order to use the material in this course a full installation of ROCM is advised, on distribution of Linux that ROCM supports and and AMD graphics card that ROCM supports.
-Alternatively the course may be run on a CUDA backened with a recent NVIDIA graphics card.
+In order to use the material in this course a full installation of ROCM is advised.
+It is the path of least pain to use a distribution of Linux that ROCM supports, and an AMD graphics card that ROCM supports.

+### NVIDIA backend

+Alternatively, the course may be run on a CUDA backened with a recent NVIDIA graphics card.
 In such instances the environment variable **HIP_PLATFORM** must be set to nvidia.

+### CPU backend

+If either AMD or NVIDIA backend is not available, then the [HIP CPU runtime](https://github.com/ROCm-Developer-Tools/HIP-CPU) is a header-only library that provides a way to develop HIP applications on a CPU.